CorBer/waveSharp/README.md

 # waveSharp 0.2 prototype released (2023-01-31)
 Available at https://github.com/CorBer/waveSharp/releases/tag/v0_2 <br>
-This release currently is Linux and Windows only, a version for the Mac is pending.

 The development of this release of waveSharp was done by Cor Berrevoets in close collaboration with: